|Nutrition Facts (per serving)|

-Once this pepperoni bread comes out of the oven, just wait unit you cut into the loaf.
+Once this pepperoni bread comes out of the oven, just wait until you cut into the loaf.
 Each slice reveals a swirl of pepperoni and cheese that can then be dipped into your favorite marinara sauce to complete the experience.
 The result is a unique appetizer bread that friends and family alike will enjoy.
-In fact, they might be fighting over who gets the last slice!
+In fact, they might be fighting over who gets the last slice.

-In a medium bowl, whisk the eggs, Parmesan cheese, and Italian seasoning.
+In a medium bowl, whisk eggs, Parmesan cheese, and Italian seasoning.
 Set aside.

-On a lightly floured surface, roll out the bread dough into an 8 x 14-inch rectangle.
+On a lightly floured surface, roll out bread dough into an 8 x 14-inch rectangle.

-Brush the prepared egg mixture evenly over the rectangle, reserving about 3 tablespoons.
+Brush prepared egg mixture evenly over rectangle, reserving about 3 tablespoons.

-Starting from the narrow end, gently roll as you would a jelly roll.
+Starting from narrow end, gently roll as you would a jelly roll.

-Pinch to seal the edges and ends.
-Place seam side down on a large baking sheet.
+Pinch to seal edges and ends.
+Place seam-side down on a large baking sheet.